RaviTeja110820/aws/AWS Essentials.md

 ***Amazon CloudFront*** is a content delivery service.
 It uses a network of edge locations to cache content and deliver content to customers all over the world.
 When content is cached, it is stored locally as a copy.
 This content might be video files, photos, webpages, and so on.

+>Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.

 # Plans
 The ***AWS Free Tier*** is not a Support plan.
 It is a program that consists of three types of offers that allow customers to use AWS services without incurring costs: Always free, 12 months free, and Trials.
 #
 ***Amazon Route 53*** is a DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications that are hosted in AWS.
 Additionally, you can transfer DNS records for existing domain names that are currently managed by other domain registrars, or register new domain names directly within Amazon Route 53.
+>In Amazon Route53 any alterations made to record sets in hosted zones will take the duration of the set Time to live (TTL) before they can reflect.
+However, flushing of the local DNS and browser cache will prompt a new query to the Route53 hosted zone thereby giving the new changes.

 >***AWS Artifact*** is a service that enables you to access AWS security and compliance reports and special online agreements.
 ***AWS Artifact*** is a comprehensive resource center for access to AWS’ auditor issued reports as well as security and compliance documentation from several renowned independent standards organisations.